 If your Chromebook has a single-key issue, the good people at Replacement Laptop Keys will sell you an affordably-priced replacement part.
 Check out their site and make sure you know which part you need to order.
 If the problem is more widespread, or affects the touchpad, you may be better served to search for “[make / model] Chromebook replacement keyboard.”
 Again, make sure you get the make and model right.
 Small variations in the molding can mean the wrong keyboard won’t fit your device.
 The same holds true for touchpad repairs as well.

 Like screen repairs, keyboard and touchpad repairs are economical for newer devices.
 The third-party market has done an admirable job keeping replacement parts affordable and available.
 Likewise, the collective knowledge of the internet means almost any repair (even those not discussed here) can be at least attempted with a little research.

-If you hit a snag, or have a question or story about Chromebook repair, be sure to drop it in the comments below.
+If you have a question or story about Chromebook repair, be sure to drop it in the comments below.
 And happy fixing!